andreasthoelke/dotfiles/.vim/notes/notes-todos.md

 ## Todos

+* use hoogle server , localhost 8080 for speed?

 * Optimize workflow: Start vim session with opening current folder:
   - after nvim4 and then leader oc I get a directory view of the current folder
   - -> I may want a start screen with past folders/files?